-- a Unless the Council determines otherwise, a committee may appoint a sub-committee whose terms of reference and members shall be determined by the committee. - b The members of a committee may include non-councillors unless it is a committee which regulates and controls the finances of the Council. - c Unless the Council determines otherwise, all the members of an advisory committee and a sub-committee of the advisory committee may be non-councillors.
+- a Unless the Council determines otherwise, a committee may appoint a sub-committee whose terms of reference and members shall be determined by the committee. - b The members of a committee may include non-councillors unless it is a committee which regulates and controls the finances of the Council. - C Unless the Council determines otherwise, all the members of an advisory committee and a sub-committee of the advisory committee may be non-councillors. - d The Council may appoint standing committees or one of its other committees as may be necessary, and: - i. shall determine their terms of reference;

-- d The Council may appoint standing committees or other committees as may be necessary, and: - i. shall determine their terms of reference; - shall determine the number and time of the ordinary meetings of a standing committee up until the date of the next annual meeting of the Council; - shall permit a committee, other than in respect of the ordinary meetings of a committee, to determine the number and time of its meetings; - iv. shall, subject to standing orders 4(b) and (c), appoint and determine the terms of office of members of such a committee; - v. shall, after it has appointed the members of a standing committee, appoint the chairman of the standing committee; - vi. shall permit a committee other than a standing committee, to appoint its own chairman at the first meeting of the committee; - vii. shall determine the place, notice requirements and quorum for a meeting of a committee and a sub-committee which, in both cases, shall be no less than three; - viii. shall determine if the public may participate at a meeting of a committee; - ix. shall determine if the public and press are permitted to attend the meetings of a sub-committee and also the advance public notice requirements, if any, required for the meetings of a subcommittee; - x. shall determine if the public may participate at a meeting of a sub-committee that they are permitted to attend; and - xi. may dissolve a committee or a sub-committee. - xii.
-The Town Mayor and Deputy Town Mayor of the Council will be the Chairman and Vice-Chairman of the Policy and Resources Committee and they shall not normally be Chairman or Vice-Chairman of any other Committee of the Council with the exception of the Staffing Committee; - xiii.
-A Councillor shall not be Chairman or Vice Chairman of more than one of the Environment, Leisure or Planning Committees.
+- ii. shall determine the number and time of the ordinary meetings of a standing committee up until the date of the next annual meeting of the Council; - shall permit a committee, other than in respect of the ordinary meetings of a committee, to determine the number and time of its meetings; - iv. shall, subject to standing orders 4(b) and (c), appoint and determine the terms of office of members of such a committee; - v. shall permit a committee to appoint its own chairman at the first meeting of the committee; - vi. shall determine the place, notice requirements and quorum for a meeting of a committee and a sub-committee which, in both cases, shall be no less than three; - vii. shall determine if the public may participate at a meeting of a committee; - viii. shall determine if the public and press are permitted to attend the meetings of a sub-committee and also the advance public notice requirements, if any, required for the meetings of a subcommittee; - ix. shall determine if the public may participate at a meeting of a sub-committee that they are permitted to attend; and - x. may dissolve a committee or a sub-committee. - xi.
+The Town Mayor and Deputy Town Mayor of the Council Committee shall not normally be Chairman or Vice-Chairman of any other Committee of the Council with the exception of the Staffing Committee, except in exceptional circumstances. - xii.
+A Councillor shall not normally be Chairman or Vice Chairman of more than one of the Envents, Community & Leisure Committee or Planning & Environment Committees except in exceptional circumstances.